shaf-it/employee-clock-in-system/README.md

-# employee-clock-in-system
+# Employee Clock-In System
 Card-based employee attendance tracking system using Raspberry Pi
-# Employee Clock-In System

 ## Overview
 The Employee Clock-In System is a digital attendance tracking solution designed to replace manual, paper-based clock-in logs.
 It allows employees to clock in, clock out, and record lunch or off-site breaks using a card swipe system.
 All attendance data is stored digitally and can be viewed by an administrator for easy tracking and review.